CamStreamer/CamStreamerLib/doc/Client.md

 # Clients

-Every Api will now use client to comunicate with camera.
-Use default client (exported by out library) or you can implment your own one.
+Every API will now use client to communicate with camera.
+Use default client (exported by our library) or you can implement your own one.

 ## Default clients